Thealexbarney/VGAudio/README.md

-# ngc-dsp-adpcm-encode
+# LibDspAdpcm
-A proof-of-concept audio encoder that creates files in Nintendo's DSP-ADPCM format.
+A library for encoding, decoding, and manipulating audio files in Nintendo's DSP-ADPCM format.
+Currently supports reading and writing:
+* DSP
+* BRSTM
+* BCSTM
+* BFSTM
+* WAVE

 Universal Windows app can be found [in the Windows Store](https://www.microsoft.com/store/apps/9nblggh4s2wn)